 - Improves stroke related health services

-After receiving applications from a researcher for assistance recruiting participants to their study, the Stroke Foundation will assess and notify them of the outcome within two weeks.
+Stroke Foundation will assess and notify applicants of the outcome within two weeks.

-All researchers that receive help from the Stroke Foundation recruiting research participants are asked to:
+All researchers that receive help from Stroke Foundation recruiting research participants are asked to:

-- Acknowledge that the Stroke Foundation takes no responsibility for the research and is not liable for any claims concerning negligence, harm or oversight that might arise during the course of the research.
+Acknowledge that Stroke Foundation takes no responsibility for the research and is not liable for any claims concerning negligence, harm or oversight that might arise during the course of the research.

-- Acknowledge that providing the researchers with access to potential participants, does not represent the Stroke Foundation’s endorsement of, or participation in, the research project.
+Acknowledge that providing the researchers with access to potential participants, does not represent Stroke Foundation’s endorsement of, or participation in, the research project.